 Incidentally, I know a lot of women who are still happily married who never changed their name in the first place, either because they liked it, or they wanted to remain with that name for their profession.
 I respect that.
 Always have.

 But, I also respect those who want to keep their married name.
-If you just feel comfortable and this is who you were, and you wish to stay that way, than you have the right to keep it.
+If you just feel comfortable and this is who you were, and you wish to stay that way, then you have the right to keep it.
 No one should judge that.

 Lastly, there are women who don’t want to change their name back after divorce because they think it will take a ton of time.
 I feel I owe it to you to tell you, I changed my name back and it was a piece of cake!
 No big deal at all!